danielberndt/gulp-inline-resize/README.md

 If you set a higher cache age, items will stay in the cache much longer.

 If you set a negative age, items will always be deleted from the cache.

+## Bonus Time!

+Incorporating the default image processing options described in [this smashing magazine article](http://www.smashingmagazine.com/2015/06/25/efficient-image-resizing-with-imagemagick/) the resulting image size is considerably smaller (~50% for jpgs) than the default resize of [gm](https://github.com/aheckmann/gm).

 ## Requirements